-Whether you’re newly retired or been doing this a while, find details about your Medicare plan options as a state employee.
+Whether you’re newly retired or have been doing this a while, find details about your Medicare plan options as a state employee.

 As a state employee, when you retire, if you’re enrolled in a health insurance plan, in most circumstances, it will automatically continue.
 If you have questions about your coverage, contact an ETF Benefits Specialist at 877-533-5020 or schedule an appointment.